hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Analytics, Segmentation and Game Management/Building a Customer Feedback Screen.md

 ### Displaying the Feedback Message

-Our final snippet will be a pop-up that displays the feedback on its own.
+Our final Snippet will be a pop-up that displays the feedback on its own.

 Javascript: